foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 Setup
 -----

-The sample project is ready to run but it requires the addition of three files.
+The sample project is ready to run but it requires the addition of four files.
 These files should be placed into the `libs` directory:

 * `FoxitRDK.framework`
 * `libFoxitRDKUIExtensions.a`